 Disbursement - NWC disburses all federal loans (Direct & PLUS) in two payments, one at the beginning of the loan period, and the other at the midpoint of the loan-period.
 Loans made only for only one semester will be disbursed in two payments: one disbursement at the start of the semester and a second disbursement after the midpoint in the semester.
 Please review the "Midpoint Academic Progress" portion of the Satisfactory Academic Progress (SAP) policy for loan disbursement eligibility after the midpoint of the semester (nwc.edu/fapolicy).
 First-time student loan borrowers must be enrolled for 30 days before the first disbursement of any federal loan can be released.
+All federal student loans created through NWC are submitted to the National Student Loan Data System (NSLDS) and are accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
+Federal Student loan borrowers can find their loan balance(s) by logging in to their StudentAid.gov Dashboard or their loan servicer's website (a student can find their loan servicer(s) by using the "Find my Servicer" tool and then visiting their "My Aid" page.

-Enrollment Status - Student must begin enrollment in at least 6.0 credits per semester to qualify for student loans (half time enrollment).
+Enrollment Status - Student must begin enrollment in at least 6.0 credits per semester to qualify for student loans (half-time enrollment).
 Loans for students who drop below half-time enrollment will be canceled if not already fully disbursed.
-The College cannot make a first disbursement of a federal loan to the student after the student withdraws from the College and did not begin attendance in enough courses to establish a half time enrollment status or, at the time of loan request, has withdrawn from sufficient credit so that their enrollment status of eligible courses is not at least half time status.
+The College cannot make a first disbursement of a federal loan to the student after the student withdraws from the College and did not begin attendance in enough courses to establish a half time enrollment status or, at the time of loan request, has withdrawn from sufficient credit so that their enrollment status of eligible courses is not at least half-time status.
 However, all eligible funds are included as aid that could have been disbursed in the Unearned Federal Aid process (Return to Title IV calculation).